BOOK I: RESUMPTION

 The voice was distant and unrecognizable in the small amount of consciousness he had left; he tried to get to his feet but was barely able to move.
 He heard the stranger speaking, small footsteps shuffling to where he was lying on the ground.

-The dizziness returned at the sudden movement, and he looked up at the highwaymen with blurred vision.
+The dizziness returned at the sudden movement, and he looked up at the highwayman with blurred vision.
 It looked as if its face was heart-shaped, with spikes coming out of the top and bottom.
 Whoever it was, the assailant wasn't very tall, and had old, frayed clothing.
-A very large, witch-like straw hat adorned its head.
-Link's head cleared as the person, if it was a human, began to rummage through the items on his belt.
+A large, witch-like straw hat adorned its head.
+Link's vision cleared as the person, if it was a human, began to rummage through the items on his belt.
 Link smiled to himself when he remembered that he'd put most of his items on his horse.
 The only two things he had on his belt were his Deku nuts and his...

 Something was removed from a pocket on it, and the thief waddled away.

 "Ooh, ooh!
 What a pretty ocarina.
 Hey, Skull Kid, lemme touch it!
 I wanna see!"

 Link's eyes shot open when he heard his ocarina being blown into nearby, producing horrible, screeching noises from the obviously inexperienced player.
 Someone else, no... two other people, one female, one male...he's not alone.
 They were chatting, disregarding the boy they'd knocked over.
 Link regained the will to stand up, and did so, turning to face them.